 The sieges resulted in extensive siegeworks constructed by both the Parliamentarian besiegers and Royalist besieged.
 These included the Queen’s Sconce, “Edinburgh” (a large fort constructed by the Scots fighting for Parliament) and the Parliamentarian line of circumvallation; a line of ditches and fortlets called redoubts which encircled the town.
 The surviving earthworks, including the Queen’s Sconce, represent the most complete example of Civil War siegeworks in England but many others, including Edinburgh and most of the line of circumvallation, have been lost in the ensuing centuries.

 Despite being a site of national significance, the earthworks relating to the siege have not been comprehensively studied since 1964, when the Royal Commission on Historic Monuments (RCHM) published a topographic survey of the upstanding remains.
 The project will review this report in the light of subsequent archaeological research and will assess the potential of modern geophysical and topographical survey techniques to locate and record both upstanding and destroyed remains.
-This will result in an application to the HLF for a four year community project to survey and investigate the earthworks and disseminate these results to the general public and academic communities.
+This will result in community project to survey and investigate the earthworks and disseminate these results to the general public and academic communities.

 Contact the Project